ResetXPDR/MSFS_AutoFPS/README.md

   - Performance monitoring and logging:
     - Shown as an extra line on the app status line during flight sessions.
       - Total CPU – overall system CPU usage across all logical processors.
-      - Dominant Core – instantaneous load of the core selected by 10‑second averaging, including its core number.
+      - Dominant Core – instantaneous load of the core selected by 10‑second averaging.
       - TopXAvg – instantaneous load of the busiest X (configurable) cores.
       - MSFS CPU – MSFS CPU usage based on the applied affinity mask, showing core count when set.
     - Extra performance data logging to provide clearer context when performance limits are hit.